 - Providing notice of temporary disruptions of services; and

 CMA offers products and services through four channels: voice, mail, face-to-face and electronic.
-When communicating with a person with a disability, we will offer to communicate by the method best suited to their needs.
+When communicating with a person with a disability, we will offer to communicate by the method best suited to their communication needs.

 - When creating or updating communications whose purpose is to offer goods or services, we document how they meet the requirements of this Policy.